-Tables must be double-spaced on a separate page, numbered consecutively and titled at the top.
+Tables must be numbered consecutively and titled at the top.
 All table columns should have explanatory headings.
 Tables should not repeat data that are available elsewhere in the paper (e.g. in graphs).

 All maps, diagrams and photographs should be designated as Figures and must be of professional quality.

 Non-textual data-types in your contribution: